StridesDevelopment/iOS-Project-Guidelines/Coding Style/Swift Style Guide.md

 Where any ambiguity exists in the standards, we default to the Apple standards and guidelines.
 Apple conventions are strongly encouraged.

-For any styling concerns not covered by our [SwiftLint configuration](https://gist.github.com/tylermilner/f33e33e3b4f23d8c6b2fdd4f87af98a1), refer to the notes below.
-If you see something missing, then please open an issue or pull request!

 ## Architecture